 The discovery of how to work metal was an important stage.
 For the development of jewelry art in the ancient world.
 Over time, metallurgy became more sophisticated and decoration more complex.

 Gold is a rare and highly prized material.
 It was conceal with the dead so that its owner could go into later life.
-Many archaeological jewelry are found from tombs and hoards.
+Much archaeological jewelry is found from tombs and hoards.

-Occasionally, as with Celtic Ireland gold collars, which have been found fold in half.
-People seem to have followed a ritual to dispose of the jewellery.
+Occasionally, as with Celtic Ireland gold collars, which have been found a fold in half.
+People seem to have followed a ritual to dispose of the jewelry.

 Where is the origin of jewelry?

 It began when the first time man walked on the earth.
-Of course, the history of jewelry they wore in the old days were not make the way they are today.
+Of course, the history of jewelry they wore in the old days was not made the way they are today.

-The ancients people wore Jewelry of feathers, bones, shells, and colored stones.
+The ancient people wore Jewelry of feathers, bones, shells, and colored stones.
 These were color pebbles and the gems have been praise and decorate for their beauty and durability.